pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-`shouldBlock` to figure out if our site has made its way to the bad place yet. if `shouldBlock` raises the red flag, we'll terminate the request by returning a `Response` instance with a mature, professional message for the user to see along with a status code of `403`.
+`shouldBlock` to figure out if our site has made its way to the bad place yet. if `shouldBlock` raises the red flag, we'll terminate the request by returning a `Response` instance with a mature, professional message for the user to see along with a status code of `403`. if `refererString` doesn't match, then our edge function will implicitly return `undefined` and the request will bypass the edge function and our site's content will be served.

 ```typescript
 export default function handler(request: Request): Response | undefined {